About the course

 Applicants are strongly advised to visit the Medical Sciences Graduate School website to help them identify the most suitable course and supervisors.

 If you're thinking about applying for this course, you may also wish to consider the courses listed below.
 These courses may have been suggested due to their similarity with this course, or because they are offered by the same department or faculty.

 All graduate courses offered by the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in biological sciences and/or related topics.
+- medically qualified individuals or those with a first-class or strong upper second-class undergraduate degree with honours in biological sciences and/or related topics.

-The department also considers applicants from medically qualified individuals.
 In special circumstances, applications from other medically related subjects (eg nurses, and/or allied health professionals) will be considered for the MSc.
-Although it is not essential, preference will be given to applicants who have had recent publications and/or awards from various funding bodies.

 For applicants with a degree from the USA, the minimum GPA sought is 3.75 out of 4.0.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.